chris-townsend/project-two/README.md

 ## Features
 #

 I have used [Responsinator](http://www.responsinator.com/) to check the responsiveness on different devices.
-The site is responsive on all devices displayed, including ios devices.
+The site is responsive on all devices displayed, including iOS devices.

  - [Responsinator Results](http://www.responsinator.com/?url=https%3A%2F%2Fchris-townsend.github.io%2Fproject-two%2Findex.html)

 #

-1. Whack A Mole Heading - When you first arrive on the homepage, the main heading "Whack-A-Mole" flashes up and grow on the screen over 2 seconds.
+1. Whack A Mole Heading - When you first arrive at the homepage, the main heading "Whack-A-Mole" flashes up and grow on the screen over 2 seconds.
 This has been accomplished by using *keyframes* with *image-grow*.
 I have added a suitable image of a man digging a hole under the main heading which also grows on the screen with the heading.
 The heading and image has been set to grow from a scale of 0.4 to 1.

 ![Title-grow](./assets/images/readme-images/heading-image-grow.webp)
 ![Title-full](./assets/images/readme-images/heading-image-full.webp)

 2. Homepage game animation - Below my title, I have added an animation of the game.
 The moles will pop up randomly on the holes, This has been added as a bit of fun and to engage the user.
-I have created this from using the same javascript code as on my game page.
-At first this was showing quite a lot of errors in the console due to using the same code but on a different page - please see bugs/fixes.
+I have created this from using the same JavaScript code as on my game page.
+At first this was showing quite a lot of errors in the console due to conflicting code trying to run on different pages - please see bugs/fixes.

 ![Homepage Animation](./assets/images/readme-images/home-animation.webp)

 3. Home buttons - Under my animation I have added 3 buttons, Play which directs you to the game page and a Contact and Instructions button which open up as pop-up modals.
-I have added style to the buttons when hovered over to give feedback to the user that is it interative.
+I have added style to the buttons when hovered over to give feedback to the user that is it interactive.
 Icons have been added to the Contact and Instructions buttons to give more UX.
 The icons have been taken from [Font Awesome](https://fontawesome.com/).

 ![Home Buttons Hover Effect](./assets/images/readme-images/homepage-buttons.webp)